Data Processing Addendum

 6.1 Cross-Border Transfers of Customer Personal Data.
 Customer authorizes Albert and its Subprocessors to transfer Customer Personal Data across international borders, including from the European Economic Area, Switzerland, and/or the United Kingdom to the United States.

 6.2 EEA, Swiss, and UK Standard Contractual Clauses.
-If Customer Personal Data originating in the European Economic Area, Switzerland, and/or the United Kingdom is transferred by Customer to Albert in a country that has not been found to provide an adequate level of protection under applicable Data Protection Laws, the parties agree that the transfer shall be governed by Module Two’s obligations in the Annex to the Commission Implementing Decision (EU) 2021/914 of 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council (“Standard Contractual Clauses”) as supplemented by Exhibit A below, the terms of which are incorporated herein by reference.
+If Customer Personal Data originating in the European Economic Area, Switzerland, and/or the United Kingdom is transferred by Customer to Albert in a country that has not been found to provide an adequate level of protection under applicable Data Protection Laws, the parties agree that the transfer shall be governed by Module Two’s obligations in the Annex to the Commission Implementing Decision (EU) 2021/914 of 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council (“Standard Contractual Clauses”) as supplemented by Exhibit C below, the terms of which are incorporated herein by reference.
 Each party’s execution of the Agreement shall be considered a signature to the Standard Contractual Clauses to the extent that the Standard Contractual Clauses apply hereunder.

 7. Audits.

 7.1 Customer Audit.
 Where Data Protection Laws afford Customer an audit right, Customer (or its appointed representative) may carry out an audit of Albert’s policies, procedures, and records relevant to the Processing of Customer Personal Data.
-Any audit must be: (i) conducted during Albert’s regular business hours; (ii) with reasonable advance notice to Albert; (iii) carried out in a manner that prevents unnecessary disruption to Albert’s operations; and (iv) subject to reasonable confidentiality procedures.
+Any audit must be: (i) conducted during Albert’s regular business hours; (ii) done with reasonable advance notice to Albert; (iii) carried out in a manner that prevents unnecessary disruption to Albert’s operations; and (iv) subject to reasonable confidentiality procedures.
 In addition, any audit shall be limited to once per year, unless an audit is carried out at the direction of a government authority having proper jurisdiction.

 8. Customer Personal Data Deletion.

-10. Processing Details.
+9. Processing Details.

-10.1 Subject Matter.
+9.1 Subject Matter.
 The subject matter of the Processing is the Services pursuant to the Agreement.

-10.2 Duration.
+9.2 Duration.
 The Processing will continue until the expiration or termination of the Agreement.

-10.3 Categories of Data Subjects.
+9.3 Categories of Data Subjects.
 Data subjects whose Customer Personal Data will be Processed pursuant to the Agreement.

-10.4 Nature and Purpose of the Processing.
+9.4 Nature and Purpose of the Processing.
 The purpose of the Processing of Customer Personal Data by Albert is the performance of the Services.

 The parties agree that the following terms shall supplement the Standard Contractual Clauses:

-Annex I to the Standard Contractual Clauses shall read as follows:
+2. Annex I. Annex I to the Standard Contractual Clauses shall read as follows:

 A. List of Parties